Skip to content

 Overview

-Signal Transformations allow for taking signals and further processing the data such as running math on, complex functions, and combining with other signals.
+Signal Transformations allow for running real-time streaming algorithms and logic on signals for further processing of the data such as running math on, complex functions, and combining with other signals.
 The output is always one or more unique signals for the asset that can be used like any other signal.

 Transformations convert a signal to a new signal with some math applied, a join with other signals, or with more complex processing.
 The output of a transformation is a unique signal that can be used as a part of the asset for rules, dashboards, etc.